KieranBond/Kieranbond.github.io/_posts/2019-04-03-PReticulated.md

 PReticulated is a simple WPF app that converts PDF's into PNG's.

-It was made to speed up what was currently a slow process, conversion of PDF's to PNG's.
-Whilst making content applications in the past, when PDF's were being displayed in the app the codebase the team and I were using required PDF's represent each page as a PNG.
+It was made to speed up what was previously a slow process - conversion of PDF's to PNG's.
+Whilst making content applications in the past, where PDF's were being displayed in the app, the codebase the team and I were using required PDF's represent each page as a PNG.

 To do this in the past, we were using a conversion tool created by Adobe and performed on their website.
-This just didn't quite cut it for us for a few reasons.
+This just didn't quite cut it for us for a few reasons, the main two being speed and ease.

 Whilst having some down-time at work for R&D, I created the app with these reasons in mind;